zmk5/zmk5.github.io/_posts/2023-02-12-using-viam-with-mini-pupper.md

 classes: wide
 ---

 Having used [ROS](https://ros.org) for many years now, I've always been curious how other programming middlewares would work in comparison such as a new or different paradigm of structring robotic software, hardware, *etc.*.
 However, there doesn't seem to be many alternatives.
 The biggest I could find was [YARP](https://yarp.it/latest/) which I had known about for some time but never tried (Maybe another blog post in the future!).
-The seocond closest I found was [LCM](https://github.com/lcm-proj/lcm) which isn't being maintained anymore.
+The second closest I found was [LCM](https://github.com/lcm-proj/lcm) which isn't being maintained anymore.
 Others seem like small projects tied to their respective goal/task in mind.
 I did, however, stumble upon one that caught my eye by the startup Viam called simply the *Robot Development Kit* ([RDK](https://github.com/viamrobotics/rdk)).

 ## Features

 This is an interesting framework when compared to ROS and ROS 2.
-Instead of being written in C and have official generated interfaces for C++ and Python like ROS 2, the RDK is written in Golang with official SDK support for Python and [Rust](https://www.youtube.com/watch?v=7VHbSCJyxyE).
+Instead of being written in C and have official generated interfaces for C++ and Python like ROS 2, the RDK is written in Golang with official SDK support for Python, C++, TypeScript, and [Rust](https://www.youtube.com/watch?v=7VHbSCJyxyE).
 The middleware interface/message communication protocol differs too.
-Instead of TCPROS or DDS, this solution uses [gRPC](https://grpc.io/), which is probably how they can support the other languages for the SDK.
+Instead of TCPROS or DDS, this solution uses [gRPC](https://grpc.io/) along with [protobuf](https://github.com/protocolbuffers/protobuf) for generating APIs for each language to support their respective SDK.

 A lot of this is in service of using their [web interface](https://app.viam.com) that users interact with to manage their robot, visualize performance, use WebRTC to get streaming output, and even write code to run.
 For those that prefer local solutions, you can use the RDK without touching their web offering.
 This is all a very compelling platform when you see that they also want to be very "*batteries included*" with robotic hardware.
 By that I mean a lot of motors, sensors, cameras, and so on are supported within the RDK, and by extension all the SDKs.
 This is all done by using a `viam-server` AppImage that is installed on a Pi or other Linux box running the robot.
 How this works will make sense once I discuss Viam's software architecture.